fwd/nano-blog/articles/introducing-nano-pay-simple-web-payments.md

 ## Introduction

-Inspired by ApplePay, NanoPay is an [open source](https://github.com/fwd/nano-pay) browser library for the Nano blockchain.
+Inspired by ApplePay, NanoPay is an [open source](https://github.com/fwd/nano-pay), non-custodial browser library for the Nano blockchain.

-Easily add Crypto to your websites with this package.
+Easily accept crypto payments on your website(s) with this package.

 ## Installation